 Striping quality attributes that define user expectations have been developed based on an industry-wide literature review.
 The attribute selected for this measure is the retroreflectivity of the striping or the visibility of the striping at night.
 Retroreflectivity is measured by the amount of light from vehicle headlights that is returned to the driver.
-Data is collected by taking retroreflectivity readings on random road segments.
-MoDOT has a contractor collecting this data in the fall and spring of each year.
+Data is collected by taking retroreflectivity readings on random road segments in the fall and spring of each year.
+This data is then compared to our benchmarks of 150 for white and 125 for yellow.
+The benchmarks have been established at the high end of what research and other states consider minimum acceptable levels.
+The measurement unit for retroreflectivity is millicandellas per meter squared per lux (mcd/m2/lux).